sneaky-moon/wearther-friend/README.md

 # weartherFriend

-A twitter bot that tweets out the weather for Melbourne and tells you what to wear each day!
+A Twitter bot that tweets out the weather for Melbourne and tells you what to wear each day!

 Visit your friend [here](https://twitter.com/weartherfriend) 🌂